Green Line (Delhi Metro)

 The Green Line (Line 5) is a rapid transit metro line of the Delhi Metro in Delhi, India.
-The line consists of 24 stations covering a total length of 28.79 km.
+It consists of 24 stations covering a total length of 28.79 km.
 It runs between Inderlok and Brigadier Hoshiyar Singh with a branch line connecting the line's Ashok Park Main station with Kirti Nagar station.

-It is almost an elevated line except for Kirti Nagar Metro Station which is At Grade and runs mostly along the busy NH 9 route in North Delhi and North West Delhi, bypassing Tikri Border to enter Bahadurgarh.
-It is the first Delhi metro line on standard gauge, as opposed to broad gauge, prevalent in Red, Yellow and Blue Lines.
+The line is almost fully elevated (except for Kirti Nagar Metro Station, which is at-grade) and runs mostly along the busy NH 9 route in North Delhi and North West Delhi, bypassing Tikri Border to enter Bahadurgarh.
+It is the first Delhi metro line on standard gauge, as opposed to broad gauge, prevalent in the Red, Yellow and Blue Lines.

 History

-The line was opened in two stages, with the 15.1 km Inderlok – Mundka section opening on 3 April 2010 and the 3.5 km Kirti Nagar – Ashok Park Main branch line on 27 August 2011.
-Though its route is shorter than other lines, the Green Line serves as a lifeline for Delhiites connecting to the Red and Blue Lines, as it covers major commercial and residential areas like Punjabi Bagh, Paschim Vihar, Nangloi and Mundka.
+The line was opened in two stages, with the 15.1 km Inderlok – Mundka section opening on 3 April 2010 and the 3.5 km Kirti Nagar – Ashok Park Main branch line opening on 27 August 2011.
+Though its route is shorter than other lines, the Green Line serves as a lifeline for Delhiites connecting to the Red and Blue Lines because it covers major commercial and residential areas like Punjabi Bagh, Paschim Vihar, Nangloi and Mundka.

-On 6 August 2012, in a step that will improve commuting in National Capital Region, the Union government approved the extension of Delhi Metro from Mundka to Bahadurgarh in Haryana.
-The 11.18 km metro stretch comprises seven stations with four of them in Delhi and the remaining three in Bahadurgarh -- Mundka Industrial Area, Ghevra, Tikri Kalan, Tikri Border, Pandit Shree Ram Sharma (Modern Industrial Estate), Bahadurgarh City (Bus Stand) and Brigadier Hoshiar Singh (City Park).

-Construction work of this extension began in 2013 and was completed by the second half of 2018, as part of the Phase III expansion.
+On 6 August 2012, the Union government approved the extension of Delhi Metro from Mundka to Bahadurgarh in Haryana.
+The 11.18 km metro stretch comprises seven stations, with four of them in Delhi and the remaining three in Bahadurgarh – Mundka Industrial Area, Ghevra, Tikri Kalan, Tikri Border, Pandit Shree Ram Sharma (Modern Industrial Estate), Bahadurgarh City (Bus Stand) and Brigadier Hoshiar Singh (City Park).
+Construction work of this extension began in 2013 and was completed by the second half of 2018 as part of Delhi Metro's Phase III expansion.
 The inauguration of the Mundka – Bahadurgarh stretch took place on 24 June 2018.

-In late October 2019, it was decided to construct steel platforms on the viaduct of Green Line between Punjabi Bagh and Shivaji Park stations that will provide a seamless interchange between Green Line and Pink Line.
-Construction began in that year itself and the new halt platform of Green Line, named Punjabi Bagh West, was thrown open to the public on 29 March 2022, after multiple delays.
+In late October 2019, it was decided to construct steel platforms on the viaduct of the Green Line between Punjabi Bagh and Shivaji Park stations to provide a seamless interchange between the Green Line and Pink Line.
+Construction began in that year itself and the new halt platform of the Green Line, named Punjabi Bagh West, was thrown open to the public on 29 March 2022 after multiple delays.

-The new halt platform of Green Line is connected by a Foot Over Bridge (FOB), which links with the Punjabi Bagh West station of the Pink Line.
+The new halt platform of the Green Line is connected by a foot over bridge (FOB), which links with the Punjabi Bagh West station of the Pink Line.
 The FOB is 212 m long.
 The new platforms are 155 m in length and are connected with the FOB by two extra-large lifts on each platform with a capacity of 26 passengers each as well as staircases.